jluttine/jluttine.github.io/posts/blog-with-jupyter-ipython-notebook-and-nikola.md

 your website.
 GitHub is a convenient place to deploy, so here are basic instructions for that.
 But you could use any other location and define your own `DEPLOY_COMMANDS` in `conf.py` to be used when running `nikola deploy`.
-For GitHub pages, you can use `nikola github_deploy`.
+For GitHub pages, you can use `nikola github_deploy` and define a few parameters:

-Define the settings for the GitHub pages:

     GITHUB_SOURCE_BRANCH = 'master'
     GITHUB_DEPLOY_BRANCH = 'gh-pages'